aramos553636-eng/Ramos/README.md

 - Linked List → insert at end, delete at beginning, display
 - Circular Linked List → insert, delete, display

- # Brief Explaination How it works
+ # Brief Explaination of How it works
  For this code linear Data Structures upon running the code it will ask the user to which data structures he/she want  to use and then after choosing it will show another choices wither the user will add and value to that specific data  structure, delete or display the value and for this code since I did not put a value to each data structure the user  should firstly add a value before choosing the display feature.
 And each Data Structures has it's own method on how to add, delete or display the value inputed.
 Check out the Features above to see the differences of each data structures in terms of adding, deleting, and displaying the given value

- #Example of Running the Code
+ # Example of Running the Code

  - Stack Linear Data Structure